The World as Modulations of Consciousness

 Consider your immediate experience.
 When you see a tree, hear a bird, or feel the sun, what are you truly experiencing?
 You are experiencing seeing, hearing, and touching, or, colors, sounds, and sensations.
 Naturally, we infer that these are perceptions of independent, physical objects existing externally, outside consciousness, but our direct experience is only of the perception itself, within consciousness.

 In fact, our entire experience of the world comes solely through our senses.
 Since we have no direct access to a physical world presumed to exist independently of sensory engagement, we can only legitimately claim that there is seeing, hearing, touching, tasting, and smelling.
-We cannot definitively claim that these senses are perceiving a physical, external world separate from consciousness.
+We cannot definitively claim that these senses are perceiving a material, external world separate from consciousness.
 Nevertheless, our mind will take these raw sensory experiences and, through a process of conceptualization and labeling, conveniently organize them into “things,” a tree, a bird, a sun.

-So the similar perceptions we experience are not evidence of a shared external world, but evidence of a shared consciousness.
-The patterns, structures, and laws of the universe are consistent across individual perceptions because they are all unfolding within the same underlying awareness.
+The similar perceptions we experience are not evidence of a shared external world, but evidence of a shared consciousness.
+The patterns, structures, and laws of the universe are consistent across individual perceptions because they are all unfolding within the same underlying reality.
 The light of consciousness shines universally, and through its various localized expressions (our minds) it presents a coherent and consistent experience of the world to itself, which the mind (largely unaware of its source) then represents to itself through conceptual thinking.

 Ultimately, the presence of awareness is not just in our perceptions, it is our perceptions.
 It is the very light that illuminates every experience.
 Recognizing this fundamental truth—that the world is a modulation of awareness and that individual minds are expressions of one universal consciousness—transforms our relationship with reality from that of a detached observer to that of the conscious presence that is both the witness and the world.